woiv1011/MP3-Encoder/README.md

     + probably num_channels problem, test with stereo file

 + directories ending in wav produce error message
++ create thread numbering ?
++ fix crash with directory path not ending in slash
++ prevent lag better

 i tend to prefer long, readable names/identifiers instead of abbreviations that one has to be familiar with